-Office Hours: Wednesdays 2:30-4:00PM.
-Check the Blackboard portal for the room.
+Office Hours: Thursdays 12:15-2:00PM.
+Room GE164, only for fall semester.
+Please check the Blackboard portal for the updates and winter office hours.

 Course Description:

 This course includes two major parts.
 First the international trade, which examines different trade theories, and impacts of different trade policies on economies.
 Also, the effects of trade on the patterns of production, consumption, prices, wages, and welfare will be studied in this part.
 Second the international finance, which mainly discusses the macroeconomic theories of balance of payments and exchange rate in a small open economy.
 Theories of exchange-rate determination in a world of floating exchange rates are discussed, and the different exchange rate regimes, i.e. fixed versus flexible exchange rates are compared in terms impacts of policies and shocks, capital movements, and money supply, in short and long run.